 Rotary Engine or Wankel Engine:

 Dr. Felix Wankel invented the rotary engine.
 So, it is popularly known as the Wankel engine.
-This design has an eccentric curved housing.
+This design has eccentric curved housing.
 However, it has a triangular-shaped rotor moving inside it.

 Rotary Engine Advantages:

 - Smaller in size, lighter in weight, and more compact than reciprocating engines.

 - Cheaper and simple in construction for mass-production

 - Absence of many parts such as connecting rods, camshaft, valve mechanism, etc.

 - Easier to the balance due to less number of parts